-Weapons handling is divided into formal handling and tactical handling of weapons, but the handling methods must be the same.
+Weapons handling is divided into formal handling and tactical handling of weapons.

 In formal weapon handling the soldier will carry out the steps when ordered, on command, while following weapon handling and in-service safety regulations.
 In that case, loading a weapon, making it safe, and checking weapons are always done according to commands.

-During tactical handling, the soldier will act independently according to assigned task, while acting as instructed in weapon handling training and in in-service safety regulations.
-Tactical handling includes for example combat training, and range and live-fire exercises.
-If the tactical handling includes the use of ammunition, the weapons check is done together, according to commands.
+During tactical handling, the soldier will act independently according to assigned task or as a part of a larger unit, while acting as instructed in weapon handling training and in in-service safety regulations.
+Tactical handling includes for example combat training, and range and specialist exercises, and live-fire exercises.
+If the tactical handling includes the use of ammunition, the weapons check is always done together, according to commands.